learn-co-curriculum/phase-0-wsl2-env-ruby/README.md

 Ruby Environment Manager (RVM) is a tool that will allow you to download and install multiple versions of Ruby, one of the programming languages that we teach at Flatiron School.
-This is the first step in installing Ruby on your Ubuntu operating system.
+Installing RVM is the first step in installing Ruby on your Ubuntu operating system.

 ### Action Item